 Give yourself grace

-I want to be clear: no one is expecting you to tackle every part of a responsive learning cycle all at once or to excel at the practice right away.
+I want to be clear: no one is expecting you to tackle every part of a responsive teaching and learning cycle all at once or to excel at the practice right away.
 That’s just not possible!
 My shift to using them so I can become a 21st-century learner empowerer has taken time, includes a lot of productive struggle, and is ongoing.

 I recommend starting with one part, the one that makes the most sense for your professional learning journey.
 Take time and practice it with your students before taking on the next part.
 As needed, refer back to the last column of the table above, the outcomes you can expect.
 That will bolster you if you’re feeling fatigued and remind you what you’re doing all of this for.